 The climb up Hwy.
 484 from the breakfast stop greets satiated riders with an 8% kick-up that lasts for about 0.5 mile.
 The climb moderates to about 4-6% hereafter for four more miles.
 Riders crest the scenic byway at the Crystal Park turnout at nearly 8,000 feet in elevation.
 Alpine meadows full of camas flowers, sub alpine fir and vistas of the rugged eastern side of the Pioneers reward RATPOD riders.

 The route now begins a steep two-mile descent through tight corners and Lodgepole pine.
 Hwy.
-484 joins Wise River for a gradual 20-mile descent to the lunch stop at the Mercantile in the town of Wise River, site of the second food stop (mile 70).
+484 joins Wise River for a gradual 20-mile descent to the lunch stop in the town of Wise River, site of the second food stop (mile 70).

 Fueled and ready to ride, the route heads downstream to the town of Divide.
 Hwy.
 43 ends and riders turn south on the Old Butte Hwy., accompanied by the Big Hole River.
 The Old Butte goes through Melrose (mile 85), to the Sportsman's Motel where there is another water (and watermelon) stop, up over Hilltop, then into the town of Glen, where riders stop into Willis Station, home of the legendary pie & ice cream stop (mile 107), the third and final food stop of the route.
 The Big Hole River bids farewell and flows northeast joining the Ruby and the Beaverhead at the Jefferson River.